Armonk Integrated Psychiatry is composed of a team of expert clinicians with a variety of expertise,

 Her philosophy toward treatment is a holistic approach, tailoring treatment to individuals.

 Dr. Harris was previously Assistant Medical Director of the Wilkins Center, a nationally renowned outpatient eating disorder clinic.
-While there she worked extensively with adolescents and adults with eating disorders, ranging from the severely ill to those in recovery, in addition to those with additional diagnoses such as anxiety disorders and depression.
+While there she worked extensively with adolescents and adults with eating disorders, ranging from the severely ill to those in recovery, as well as those with additional diagnoses such as anxiety disorders and depression.
 She also established and was Director of an outpatient eating disorders treatment program at Mid Fairfield Child Guidance Center in Norwalk, CT.

 Dr Harris was formerly Medical Director of the inpatient eating disorders unit of New York Presbyterian Hospital, Weill-Cornell Medical College.
 As an Assistant Professor of Psychiatry at Weill-Cornell Medical College, she worked closely with Dr. Katherine Halmi,

-one of the pioneers in the field of research and treatment of eating disorders, as well as supervised and taught medical students and residents.
+one of the pioneers in the field of research and treatment of eating disorders, as well as supervising and teaching medical students and residents.

 She lives locally, and has 2 children of her own, both of whom have ADHD.
 It is from the experience of parenting children with special needs that Dr. Harris became particularly interested in supporting children and their families with learning differences or autism spectrum disorders.